-The recently research commissioned by Scripture Union found that “even those from a family with a less active faith were praying”.
-Even as very young children, before they could walk or talk, I found my children responded to God, and even blessed other people in ways which were beyond what they could naturally do.
+The recent research commissioned by Scripture Union found that “even those from a family with a less active faith were praying”.
+Even as very young children, before they could walk or talk, I found my children responded to God and even blessed other people in ways which were beyond what they could naturally do.

 I’ve seen my children develop their theology through their play.
 If you’re familiar with Godly Play or have watched children responding to a Bible story or spiritual encounter, you’ll know what I mean.
-Children seem to have an incredibly easy access to spiritual things, as if they haven’t yet learnt how NOT to respond to God.
+Children seem to have an ability to easily access spiritual things as if they haven’t yet learnt how NOT to respond to God.

 Children are naturally spiritual.
 But they can be stopped.

 We stop their play with our words.
 “Oh, he’s just playing.”
 “Oh, that’s a lovely picture!”
 As if what we think of the finished product is more important than the by which process they created it.

 We stop their play with our attitudes.
 “Don’t make such a mess!”
 As if being tidy and clean is more important than exploring and discovering.
 And what about conceptual messiness?
 Do we also need theology to be tidy?

 We stop their play with our actions.
 We fill their timetables.
 We choose for them.
 We rush them through activities with little thought to the deep work they might be doing.